 Medical records requests are a key part of risk adjustment activities and are necessary to help us manage risk and make sure our members have access to quality, affordable healthcare.
 Each fall, in compliance with requirements of the Affordable Care Act, Premera requests medical records from providers in order to validate that claims information matches documentation.
 You may receive a letter from Altegra requesting copies of some of your patients' records.
 And beginning in 2016, providers may be asked to participate in an annual Initial Validation Audit mandated by CMS.

 With the Affordable Care Act's risk adjustment mandate and the recent transition to ICD-10, there is increased focus on documentation and coding standards.
-Accurate and timely documentation and coding allows for more meaningful data exchanges between carriers and providers.
-This helps our members by:

 The following resources can help you improve documentation and coding:

-New!
-More Resources for Coders and Billing Staff
+Resources for Coders and Billing Staff

 Check out the following travel-themed resources to help providers, coders, and billing staff better navigate the world of documentation and coding.2016 Travel Guide: Navigate Your Way to Improved Documentation and Coding Map